HEAPLab/TAFFO/doc/OpenMPDevGuide.md

 Check out [the OpenMP user guide](./OpenMPUserGuide.md) to learn how to use TAFFO with OpenMP.

 ## Patching OpenMP Runtime
-The OpenMP implementation of the LLVM Framework inserts various indirect functions to manage parallelism;
+The OpenMP implementation provided by the LLVM Framework inserts various indirect functions to manage parallelism;
 moreover, the functions are not contained in the source code that is being compiled.
-Therefore, TAFFO can't natively follow the flow of execution.
+Therefore, TAFFO cannot natively follow the flow of execution.

 The source below describes a simple OpenMP example program:
 ```c++